What Is Reaffirming Mortgages When Chapter 7 Is Filed?

 Banks and mortgage companies often tell homeowners they have to reaffirm the mortgage debt if they want to keep their home.
 That is not true.
 They cannot foreclose on a mortgage that has made all the payments required of them.

 Banks will tell people they cannot refinance unless there is a reaffirmation agreement.
 That is simply not true.
 If one has a problem with the current lender there is an easy solution.
 A homeowner can work through a mortgage broker who will submit a refinancing package to lenders.
 If you otherwise qualify, you’ll find a mortgage lender.

 Even if you are trying to get a loan modification, there is no requirement to reaffirm on the mortgage to qualify.
 This is especially true with the Making Home Affordable programs (HAMP and HARP).
 The rules were clarified a few years ago that you do NOT need to reaffirm the mortgage to get assistance on your mortgage.

 Experienced lawyers, who concentrate in Consumer Bankruptcy, seldom, if ever, recommend or approve of reaffirming a mortgage debt.
 Essentially there is really no upside in reaffirming a mortgage debt, but there is a huge downside in reaffirming.

 The Downside In Reaffirming A Mortgage Debt

 A mortgage on your home is a debt secured by your home itself.
 If you reaffirm you are agreeing to be personally liable for the debt after the conclusion of the Chapter 7 bankruptcy.
-This means if you get in trouble and default after the bankruptcy not only can they foreclosure but the mortgage company can get a deficiency judgement and sue you to collect on it.
-For example, a judgement of foreclosure is $210,000 and foreclosure auction only nets $150,000: you will owe $60,000!
+This means if you get in trouble and default after the bankruptcy not only can they foreclosure but the mortgage company can get a deficiency judgment and sue you to collect on it.
+For example, a judgment of foreclosure is $210,000 and foreclosure auction only nets $150,000: you will owe $60,000!